opentofu/opentofu/docs/architecture.md

 ## CLI (`command` package)

-Each time a user runs the `terraform` program, aside from some initial bootstrapping in the root package (not shown in the diagram) execution transfers immediately into one of the "command" implementations in [the `command` package](https://pkg.go.dev/github.com/placeholderplaceholderplaceholder/opentf/internal/command).
+Each time a user runs the `opentf` program, aside from some initial bootstrapping in the root package (not shown in the diagram) execution transfers immediately into one of the "command" implementations in [the `command` package](https://pkg.go.dev/github.com/placeholderplaceholderplaceholder/opentf/internal/command).